 KIT and PDGFRA are homologous tyrosine kinase receptors.
 In patients with gastrointestinal stromal tumors (GIST) and certain other malignancies, a spectrum of clinically relevant mutations force the KIT or PDGFRA protein kinase into an increasingly active state, resulting in tumor formation and growth.
 Additionally, in patients with KIT-driven GIST who are heavily pretreated, resistance mutations accumulate more frequently.

-Learn more about avapritinib, an investigational KIT and PDGFRA inhibitor
+Learn more about a KIT and PDGFRA inhibitor in clinical development

 Across a range of cancers, including non-small cell lung cancer, medullary thyroid cancer and papillary thyroid cancer, oncogenic alterations in RET, a tyrosine kinase receptor, cause ligand-independent kinase activation, driving tumor formation and growth.
 The two primary mechanisms of oncogenic RET activation are fusions and activating mutations.
-In addition, acquired RET resistance mutations have been observed with currently approved multi-kinase inhibitors.Learn more about Pralsetinib, an investigational RET inhibitor
+In addition, acquired RET resistance mutations have been observed with currently approved multi-kinase inhibitors.Learn more about a RET inhibitor in clinical development

 In the United States, a rare disease is defined as a condition that affects less than 200,000 people.
 Scientists believe there are more than 7,000 rare diseases, and most have few or no effective treatments.
 Rare diseases are often caused by genetic alterations, which may either occur randomly or be hereditary.
 Certain rare diseases are caused by changes in genes that encode kinases, enzymes that regulate the biological function of other proteins.

 KIT is a mast/stem cell growth factor receptor.
 Approximately 90-95% of patients with systemic mastocytosis have the KIT D816V mutation, leading to increased proliferation and survival of mast cells.
-Accumulation of mast cells in the body causes often severe constitutional symptoms and, in advanced cases, organ damage leading to reduced survival.Learn more about avapritinib, an investigational KIT inhibitor
+Accumulation of mast cells in the body causes often severe constitutional symptoms and, in advanced cases, organ damage leading to reduced survival.Learn more about a KIT inhibitor in clinical development

 ALK2 is a tyrosine kinase receptor encoded by the ACVR1 gene and is implicated in fibrodysplasia ossificans progressiva (FOP), a rare genetic bone disease.
 In healthy people, ALK2 is believed to play an important role in the bone morphogenic protein pathway during prenatal development.
 In patients with FOP, mutations in the ACVR1 gene cause the ALK2 receptor to be continually activated, leading to overgrowth of bone and fusion of joints.